Modou Sougou: Sheffield Wednesday

 On 5 August 2015, Sougou signed for Championship side Sheffield Wednesday on a two-year contract.
 He scored on his debut for his new team six days later, in a 4–1 win against Mansfield Town in the League Cup at the Hillsborough Stadium.

 On 31 January 2017, Sougou returned to Portugal and its top division when he joined Moreirense F.C. until the end of the season.

 Mumbai City

 Sougou joined Mumbai City FC of the Indian Super League on 3 September 2018, ahead of the upcoming campaign.
 He scored a career-best 12 goals in his first year, helping his team to the third position and only trailing FC Goa's Coro in the individual chart.

 International career

-Sougou made his debut for Senegal on 21 August 2007, playing the first half of a 1–1 friendly draw in Ghana in London.
+Sougou made his debut for Senegal on 21 August 2007, playing the first half of a 1–1 friendly draw against Ghana in London.
 He was selected for the 2008 Africa Cup of Nations tournament, appearing in two games an eventual group-stage exit.